Hands on: Lenovo ThinkBook Plus Gen 3 review

 Lenovo ThinkBook Plus Gen 3 two minute preview

-Here is the Lenovo ThinkBook Plus Gen 3 configuration shown to TechRadar during our hands-on preview:
+Here are the Lenovo ThinkBook Plus Gen 3 specs shown to TechRadar during our hands-on preview:

 CPU: Up to 12th-gen Intel Alder Lake